Markey staff to be first in Senate to unionize - NewsBreak

 While the House passed a resolution in May allowing its staffers to unionize, a similar effort never cleared the Senate, which means Senate staffers are not subject to federal labor laws that protect workers from retaliation for organizing.

-By formally recognizing the union, Markey would essentially pledge to follow federal labor laws , according to Roll Call.
+By formally recognizing the union, Markey would essentially pledge to follow federal labor laws, according to Roll Call.
 However, his staffers would not be able to seek redress with the Office of Congressional Workplace Rights or the National Labor Relations Board, Roll Call noted.
-Copyright 2023 Nexstar Media Inc. All rights reserved.
-This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0